nodejs/node/doc/guides/collaborator-guide.md

 </details>

-If there are GitHub Actions CI failures unrelated to the change in the pull request, try "Re-run all jobs".
-It's under the "🔄 Re-run jobs" button, on the right-hand side of "Checks" tab.
+If there are GitHub Actions CI failures unrelated to the change in the pull request, try the "🔄 Re-run all jobs" button, on the right-hand side of the "Checks" tab.

 If there are Jenkins CI failures unrelated to the change in the pull request, try "Resume Build".
 It is in the left navigation of the relevant